TheKing349/jeopardy-workshop/README.md

-# jeopardy-workshop
+# Jeopardy Workshop
-A website to easily create, review, and edit your custom jeopardy board
+The source code for https://jeopardyworkshop.com, which is a website to easily create, review, and edit your custom jeopardy board.